 - Australian Society of Plastic Surgeons Information Hotline Tel.
 1300 367 446

 - Royal Australasian College of Surgeons Tel.
 (03) 9249 1200

 - Australian Health Practitioner Regulation Agency Tel.
 1300 419 495

 Things to remember

-- Body contouring is a type of cosmetic surgery that may be carried out after major weight loss.
+- Body contouring is a type of surgery that may be carried out after major weight loss.